 Psilocybe azurescens, the most potent psilocybe mushrooms currently known, is one of the most common species in Washington DC.
 They contain up to 1.8% psilocybin, 0.5% psilocin when dry.

-LSD Laws in Washington DC
+Is LSD Legal in Washington DC?

 LSD (lysergic acid diethylamide) is not legal in Washington DC, nor is it in any other US state.